japinol7/teams-generator-services/README.md

 <br /> <br /> <br />

+#### Usage - A bit more

-Additionally, if you need to replace one contestant with another one after the teams have been generated:
+Additionally, if you need to replace one contestant with another one <br />
+after the teams have been generated:

 * Replace one or more contestants
   * service: replace-contestants
     * key: replaceContestants

-Note that is up to you whether you allow to replace a fallen member with another one once <br />
-the campaign has started.
+Note that is up to you whether you allow to replace a fallen member <br /> with another one once the campaign has started.

 * List all generated teams
   * service: list-teams